-Every year, thousands of school students as well military aspirants take up the ASVAB test as a career exploration and self assessment tool, as well as a part of the military enlisting process.
+Every year, thousands of school students as well military aspirants take the ASVAB test as a career exploration and self assessment tool, as well as a part of the military enlisting process.
 The test is a battery of varied subtests that evaluate and measure the candidates' abilities, skills, and aptitudes in various core areas, including the General Science.
-Read on to find out why and how the General Science ASVAB test is important in ASVAB.
+Read on to find out why and how this test section is important in ASVAB.

-For more information on ASVAB exam, refer to the official ASVAB websites:
+For more information on this test, refer to the official websites:

 ASVAB Test Content and Subtests

-In general, the ASVAB exam is administered either as a paper and pencil-based version (P&P-ASVAB) or as a computerized, adaptive version (CAT-ASVAB).
+In general, this exam is administered either as a paper and pencil-based version (P&P-ASVAB) or as a computerized, adaptive version (CAT-ASVAB).
 However, the test content is the same across both the versions, with multiple subtests that evaluate the candidates' skills and knowledge in the following core areas:

 - General and Technical Science